frostime/siyuan-dailynote-today/README_en_US.md

 - If you don't need it, you can turn off this feature in the settings panel
 - The custom paths and templates set in the notebook settings page are still valid

 > If you have enabled multi-device synchronization, duplicate daily notes may occur.
-For more details, please refer to [FAQ](#q-why-are-there-duplicateconflict-daily-notes)
+For more details, please refer to section `[Special Issues | Duplicate DailyNotes]`

 #### 1.1 I have multiple notebooks, which notebook will be used to create notes by default?